-“Be the change you wish to see in the world,” may or may not have been exclaimed by Mahatma Gandhi, but certainly it is the takeaway I got from listening to Jacqueline Novogratz.
+“Be the change you wish to see in the world,” may or may not have been exclaimed by Mahatma Gandhi.
+However, that is the takeaway I got from listening to Jacqueline Novogratz.
 Jacqueline is the founder and CEO of the impact investment fund named Acumen.
-She was interviewed by the CEO of IKEA Foundation, Per Heggenes, about a new leadership required for the future.
+She was interviewed by the CEO of IKEA Foundation, Per Heggenes, about future leadership.

-Because we have had to be confined under the lockdowns, and cut-off from our usual habits and activities, we have all been forced to drop into our value base to feel what really is meaningful to us.
-We have had time to think.
+Due to drastic lockdowns, we were cut-off from our usual communities and activities.
+Therefore, we have had time to think and to re-value our lives.
 The massive global support for Black Lives Matter campaign is an example of this.

-The capitalistic model based on excessive consumerism had already started to change – but into what?
+Furthermore, the capitalistic model based on excessive consumerism had already started to change.

-However, on a bigger scale, are companies really ready for this new way of doing business and growth?
+However, on a bigger scale, are companies really ready for this new way of doing business to achieve success and growth?

-In a rapidly changing but complex world, what does a future-proofed business look like?
+In a rapidly changing, but increasingly complex world, what does a future-proofed business look like?
 What models do we have for this more conscious, stakeholder-inclusive, and environmentally-aware capitalism?
 What does the leadership in this new breed of companies entail?

 Jacqueline suggests that the new business models are still to be developed, but she has a clear message for the leaders.

-The future leadership according to her is about practices rather than principles which would be very much easier to agree upon but less so to act upon.
+The future leadership according is about practices (rather than principles which would be very much easier to agree upon but less so to act upon).
 We can all adopt these practices regardless what our roles are in the society.